obsidianmd/obsidian-help/en/User interface/Pop-out windows.md

 description: Learn how to open files in separate pop-out windows.
 ---

-> [!compatability] This feature is only available on Desktop.
+> [!compatibility] This feature is only available on Desktop.

 You can open separate _pop-out_ windows in Obsidian.
 Each pop-out window is associated with its respective vault window.
 If you close a vault window, all of its pop-out windows will close as well.